TomiwaAribisala-git/ansible-nodejs-config/README.md

-# Anisble configuration for installing node and npm on a remote server, and deploying a Nodejs application on the server.
+# Anisble configuration for installing node and npm on a remote server, and deploying a Nodejs application to the server.

 # Ansible Commands
 ```